-- 5.1 The Neighbourhood Plan has been prepared to ensure its general conformity with the development plan for the District, that is the saved policies of the adopted Local Plan and the Core Strategy 2012.
+- 5.1 The Neighbourhood Plan has been prepared to ensure its general conformity with the development plan for the District, that is the saved policies of the adopted Local Plan 2011 and the Core Strategy 2012.
 The new Local Plan will replace the saved and adopted policies very early in the time span of the Neighbourhood Plan, but the Neighbourhood Plan will be examined before that plan is adopted.
-In which case, its reasoning, evidence base and policies have been taken into consideration during the preparation of the Neighbourhood Plan. - 5.2 The District Council had intended that the Final Publication (2nd) version of the new Local Plan (of January 2019) would continue to define Berrick Salome (including Berrick Prior) as a 'Smaller Village' and to define Roke as an 'Other Village' (but not recognising Rokemarsh in its own right) in the settlement hierarchy of the District.
-However, the document contains an error in showing Berrick Salome as an 'Other Village', which the District Council will propose to correct in the Main Modifications in due course.
-In other respects, the new Local Plan contains no strategic proposals within the Parish.
-It encourages the preparation of Neighbourhood Plans at Small Villages, but does not require any further growth to be planned through site allocations. - 5.3 None of the policies of the Neighbourhood Plan have required a balancing exercise to be undertaken in having regard to general conformity with strategic policy as none are considered to be inconsistent with strategic policy (either as expressed in the current development plan or in the new Local Plan). - 5.4 An assessment of the general conformity of each policy with the current development plan ('LP/CS'), and its relationship with new Local Plan ('2019 LP') policy where relevant, is contained in Table C below.
+In which case, its reasoning, evidence base and policies have been taken into consideration during the preparation of the Neighbourhood Plan. - 5.2 The Final Publication (2nd) version of the new Local Plan (of January 2019) continues to define The Crown end of Sydenham (i.e. the main, older part of the village) as a 'Smaller Village' and The Emmington Inn end as an 'Other Village' in the settlement hierarchy of the District.
+The local resident all identify with Sydenham as a single village entity. - 5.3 None of the policies of the Neighbourhood Plan have required a balancing exercise to be undertaken in having regard to general conformity with strategic policy as none are considered to be inconsistent with strategic policy (either as expressed in the current development plan or in the new Local Plan). - 5.4 An assessment of the general conformity of each policy with the current development plan ('LP/CS'), and its relationship with new Local Plan ('2019 LP') policy where relevant, is contained in Table C below.